College Admissions Testing—Advice from the Expert

 A solid score broadens the kinds of schools your student can expect to get into; it can also pay off in more money towards tuition.
 At many schools, ACT and SAT scores are taken into account when awarding merit aid.
 More competitive schools also tend to consider test scores when offering need-based financial aid.

 But which test to take?
 When to take it?
 And how best to prepare?
 We caught up with Jonathan Chiu, National ACT & SAT Content Director for The Princeton Review to find out what parents need to know about college admissions testing.

 Should I Take the ACT or SAT?

 The first question students need to answer is whether to take the ACT or the SAT.
 While some students take both, most prefer to focus on just one test.

 Start by taking a look at your student’s sophomore year results for the PSAT (a preliminary for the SAT) or the Pre-ACT (a preliminary for the ACT).
-Did she take both tests?
-Did she do better on one than the other?
-How students perform on these tests is an excellent indicator of how well they’ll do on the SAT or the ACT.
+Did they take both tests?
+Did they do better on one than the other?
+How students perform on the practice tests is an excellent indicator of how they’ll do on the SAT or the ACT.

 “The PSAT is built and scaled so that the score a student gets on that test is what she would get on the SAT if the student were to take it that day,” notes Chiu.

 If your student didn’t take the PSAT or the PreACT, then Chiu recommends your student take practice tests for both the ACT and SAT (you can find them for free online at Princetonreview.com) as a way to see which they prefer.
 Even students who did take the PSAT and/or PreACT can benefit from this exercise.
 In addition to helping them figure out which test to take, taking full-length practice tests helps students learn where they need to focus their preparation.
 “We always say it’s better to open doors and shut them than to wonder what is behind that other door,” says Chiu.
 “So take both, and see which you prefer.”